Nagoya Japan MaxiCourse Curriculum

 GIO:

-Acquire knowledge and skills required for basic examinations and tests
+Acquire knowledge and skills about basic examinations and tests to grasp local conditions and clarify treatment policy.

 SBOs: